 Seopjikoji is a gorgeous trail along the coast of Jeju.
-It is one of the best spot to admire the rugged coastline of Jeju and see some natural wonders which the island has plenty to offer (more info here about the best things to see in Jeju).
+It is one of the best spots to admire the rugged coastline of Jeju and see some natural wonders that the island has plenty to offer (more info here about the best things to see in Jeju).

 Seopjikoji is located on the east side of Jeju Island.
 Seopji means “a narrow piece of land” in the local dialect, and koji means “a promontory”.

-In Seopjikoji you can also discover what makes the reputation and the pride of the island: the Haenyeo.
+– In Seopjikoji you can also discover what makes the reputation and the pride of the island: the Haenyeo.
 They are women freedivers.
-With their experiences (some are over 80 years old!), their knowledge of the sea and marine animals, they are able to fish for long hours (more than 7 hours a day for some) without oxygen masks to fish for seafood (mostly abalone and sea urchins).
-They are known to be able to hold their breath for more than 2 minutes and dive to depths of more than 10 meters.
+With their experiences (some are over 80 years old!), their knowledge of the sea and marine animals, they are able to fish for long hours without oxygen masks.

 In Korean Seopjikoji is written: 섭지코지